joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/02/21/upshot/doge-musk-trump-errors.html

 **Anthony Rizzo remains without a team after battling injuries: 'I want to play'**\
-`Rizzo knows that the current environment is not kind to veteran players: "It’s what happens to the older guys.
+`Rizzo knows the current environment is not kind to veteran players: "It’s what happens to the older guys.
 They kind of get squeezed."`\
 https://nytimes.com/athletic/6152452/2025/02/21/anthony-rizzo-world-series-game-5-free-agency/

 **Consumer bureau was told to vacate its Washington office as its lease is canceled.**\